jake-lukasik/NASCAR-Race-Predictions/README.md

 *Betting odds sourced from the Fanatics Sportsbook iPhone App, learn more [here](https://betfanatics.com/)*

-*As the author of this project, I do not endorse sports betting in any form, I simply include betting odds to evaluate my model's predictive performance.*
+*As the author of this project, I do not endorse sports betting in any form.
+I simply include betting odds to evaluate my model's predictive performance.
+If you choose to bet on sports, please do not use these predictions as your sole source of information.
+Gambling involves risk and should be approached responsibly.
+This project is intended for educational and analytical purposes only.*

 ### 🏔️ Pocono Raceway: